 Modern white wines are generally pressed from their skins prior to fermentation.
 Orange wine is a term given to white wines that have been fermented and aged on their skins.

-2020 Litmus Orange is produced from the Bacchus grape variety which was fermented and remained for sixteen weeks on skins without sulphur dioxide before bottling in March 2021.
+2021 Litmus Orange is produced from from 100% hand harvested Bacchus.
+The Bacchus was fermented and remained for four weeks on skins without sulphur dioxide.

 Pale gold in colour the wine displays hazelnut, fennel and marzipan characters on the nose.
-The palate has a touch of white pepper spice, is incredibly generous and complex and boasts a long broad palate with a gripping astringency and smooth, long finish.
+The palate has a touch of vanilla spice, is incredibly generous and complex and boasts a long broad palate with a gripping astringency and smooth, long finish.